HaoxiangYou/Q_Learning_with_HJB/README.md

 # Q_Learning_with_HJB
-This is a Q-learning frame wor
+This is a new Q-learning framework with HJB function